teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> How do I know what the RegEx commands are? </comment-title>
 >    >
 >    > Don't worry, if you have never used any regular expressions.
 There are several websites to help you find out what patterns to detect and how to catch the passages you need.
 For now, you can just add the symbols that stand for the space (\s) and the line break (\n).
-But you can find out more, here
+But you can find out more here:
 >    > <to do ADD Regex help>
 >    {: .comment}
 >